 Bush University, Land of the Lightning Brothers

 Paul has been a student of Wardaman Aboriginal Elder Yidumduma Bill Harney for over 25 years and presents Bush University, Land Of the Lightning Brothers, a presentation of rock art, with associated Creation Stories, didgeridoo, songs, dance and video clips from Bill's Wardaman homeland in the Victoria River region of Australia's Northern Territory.

-Bush University is interactive story, song, dance, and can be adapted to any audience and can feature;
+Bush University can be adapted to any audience and can feature;

 - Overview of European settlement, the Convicts and Colonization